(Updated on 26th May 2025)

 AI systems can be like black boxes—complex and opaque.
 The lack of transparency in how these systems work and make decisions is a significant privacy concern.

 People are often in the dark about what data about them is being used and how.
 This lack of understanding and control over personal data is unsettling.
-Imagine not knowing why you were denied a loan or flagged at an airport, all because of an AI system’s hidden workings.
+Imagine not knowing why you were denied a loan or flagged at an airport, but it all happened because of an AI system’s hidden workings.

 #5 Data breaches and security risks